Rúben Vinagre: Sporting CP

 Vinagre was loaned to Sporting on 9 July 2021, with a buying option.
 He made only 18 competitive appearances in his first season, and on 1 July 2022 the club signed him permanently.

 On 27 July 2022, Vinagre joined Everton on a season-long loan; an option to buy was also included in the deal.
+During his spell at Goodison Park, he totalled only four games.

+On 20 July 2023, Championship club Hull City announced the signing of Vinagre on loan for the season.
+He made his debut on 5 August, in the 2–1 loss away to Norwich City.
+He was recalled by Sporting on 26 January 2024 and, later that day, moved to Serie A club Hellas Verona until the end of the campaign, with a reported buying option of €4 million.

+Legia Warsaw

+Vinagre joined Legia Warsaw of the Polish Ekstraklasa in July 2024, on a season-long loan with an option to make the move permanent.
+On 6 February 2025, after providing nine assists in 28 appearances, a permanent move was agreed; his transfer was linked to that of goalkeeper Vladan Kovačević due to Sporting having already reached their loan limit, and Vinagre reportedly signed for a €2.3 million fee, the most expensive in the history of the Polish top division at the time.

+On 2 May 2025, Vinagre was one of seven players on target as Legia defeated Pogoń Szczecin 4–3 to win the Polish Cup.

 International career

 Vinagre contributed five appearances as Portugal won the 2016 UEFA European Under-17 Championship in Azerbaijan, following a penalty shoot-out defeat of Spain.
 He helped the under-19s to the same achievement two years later, playing the entire 4–3 extra-time victory against Italy in Seinäjoki.

 On 11 October 2018, Vinagre won his first cap at under-21 level, in a 9–0 rout in Liechtenstein in the 2019 European Championship qualifiers.